 Source: Asha Bangalore: Northern Trust - Daily Global Commentary, April 30, 2009.

-Asha Bangalore (Northern Trust): Initial jobless claims declined but continuing
+Asha Bangalore (Northern Trust): Initial jobless claims declined but continuing claims advanced

 "Initial jobless claims fell 14,000 to 631,000 during the week ended April 25, marking the third weekly decline in the last four weeks.
 The four-week moving average appears to have peaked in the week ended April 4.

 "Continuing claims, which lag initial claims by one week, rose 133,000 to a new record high of 6.271 million and the insured unemployment rate advanced to 4.7% from 4.6% in the prior week."